-Rosalind Fowler is an artist working with film, performance, and participatory artistic processes as apparatus and methods for attunement and re-enchantment with each other and more-than-human worlds in times of ecological and societal uncertainty.
+Rosalind Fowler is an artist working with film, ritual and other embodied artistic processes as apparatus and methods for attunement and re-enchantment with each other and more-than-human worlds in times of ecological and societal uncertainty.

-She leads gatherings, workshops, performances and interventions in collaborative contexts, using these as starting points for making film work, often in social settings.
-Her approaches create space for re-rooting, imaginative encounters, and shifted forms of consciousness, between each other and other species, to cultivate new perspectives and new forms of kinship.
+She creates gatherings, workshops, rituals and interventions, using these as starting points for evolving film and installation work, often in collaborative and social settings.
+Her approaches aim to create space for re-rooting, imaginative encounters, and shifted forms of consciousness, between each other and other species, to cultivate new perspectives and new forms of kinship.

-Collective experiences, processes, materials and insights are performed, documented and re-visioned for film.
-The resultant work, combined with other imagery, weaves together experimental film, poetic ethnography, performance, and fiction.
+Collective experiences, processes, materials and insights are performed, documented and re-visioned for film and installation.
+Her film work weaves together experimental film, poetic ethnography, performance, and fiction.

 She sees analogue film as a form of magic with the ability to enchant and transform, her haptic approaches to filmmaking echoing a tactile, sensory engagement with the land through the work.
 She hand-processes the film using an ecological formula, subsequently tinting some images with natural plant dyes.
 The textured materiality of the work bears traces of these processes, often then layered with green-screen and digital imagery.